Thiagobc23/COVID-19/README.md

 Most mentioned words in the titles:
 ![titles](https://i.imgur.com/3TU5JZZ.png)

-I've used VADER to analyze the sentiment polarity of those articles, it uses a dictionary to assign scores to the words while considering their location within the text, punctuations, and other gramatical variables to score the document with a proportion of each sentiment polarity contained on it.
+I've used VADER to analyze the sentiment polarity of those articles, it uses a dictionary to assign scores to the words while considering their location within the text, punctuations, and other grammatical variables to score the document with a proportion of each sentiment polarity contained on it.
 Those polarities are classified as negative, positive and neutral.

 ![polarity_month](https://i.imgur.com/w5Oup3q.png)